 Go to Troubleshoot when your heat pump heats when it’s supposed to cool.

-- Your thermostat temperature changes unexpectedly: If your thermostat seems to have a mind of its own and sets itself to a temperature that you don’t want, you may have an issue with the temperature schedule.
-Please see the article about Nest thermostat temperature schedules to learn how it works and how to make changes if needed.
+- Your thermostat temperature changes unexpectedly: If your thermostat automatically sets itself to a temperature that you don’t want, you may have an issue with the temperature schedule.
+Go to the article about Nest thermostat temperature schedules to learn how it works and how to make changes if needed.

 - Your thermostat switches to Eco even though you’re home.